C4illin/ASFclaim/README.md

 ### Contributors and forks:

-https://gitlab.com/docker_repos/asfclaim fork for docker before it was included here
+https://gitlab.com/docker_repos/asfclaim fork with discord notifications and docker (before it was included here)

 https://github.com/GuFFy12/ASFclaim (archived) fork with discord notifications